shradha125/TBD-Center-Freight-Data-Research-Project/LiteratureReview_5.md

 - In the forward process, Gaussian noise is added to the data at each step, gradually destroying the data structure until it becomes nearly isotropic Gaussian noise.
 - The reverse process attempts to recover the original data from the noisy version by learning a parameterized distribution for each step.
 This process is modeled by a neural network that predicts the mean and variance of the reverse distribution.
+- The network is trained using a combination of objectives, including a simplified objective and a variational lower bound (VLB)
+- The learned variances and hybrid objective allow the model to achieve high-quality samples with fewer steps, reducing the computational cost of sampling.

+Variational Lower Bound (VLB) and Hybrid Objective:

+The Variational Lower Bound (VLB) is a crucial component in training Denoising Diffusion Probabilistic Models (DDPMs).
+It ensures that the model learns to approximate the true data distribution accurately.

+***The VLB is designed to ensure the model learns an accurate approximation of the true data distribution by minimizing the KL divergence between the true and learned reverse processes.*** The hybrid objective, which combines the VLB with a simplified noise prediction objective, provides stable gradients and better performance.
+This combination helps the model achieve high-quality samples and good log-likelihoods, making the training process more efficient and effective.

+Cosine Noise Schedule in DDPMs:

+- The cosine noise schedule is an innovative approach introduced to improve the efficiency and quality of Denoising Diffusion Probabilistic Models (DDPMs).
+- Purpose of the Noise Schedule: It determines the amount of noise added to the data at each step in the forward process of diffusion models.
+Proper scheduling is crucial as it influences how well the model can learn to denoise the data during the reverse process.

+Estimate Loss Contributions: Track and update the loss contributions for each timestep during training.
+Calculate Sampling Probabilities: Compute the sampling probabilities based on the estimated loss contributions.
+Sample Timesteps: During each training iteration, sample timesteps according to the computed probabilities instead of uniformly.
+By focusing on more critical timesteps, the model can learn more effectively and reduce the overall training time.

+***Training the model***
+Step 1: Define the Forward Diffusion Process
+- Set the total number of timesteps T.
+- Define noise schedule, linear or cosine.
+Cosine is often used for improved performance.
+- The forward process that adds Gausian noise to the data.

+Step 2: Formulate the Reverse Process
+- Parameterize the Reverse Process by a neural network, predicting mean and variance.
+- Predict noise.

+Step 3: Define the Loss Functions
+- Simplified objective: directly minimizes the difference between the true noise and the predicted noise.
+- Variational Lower Bound (VLB): ensures that the learned reverse process approximates the true reverse process
+- Hybrid objective: combines the simplified objective with the VLB to balance stability and accuracy.

+Step 4: Importance Sampling
+- Estimate the contribution of each timestep 𝑡 to the overall loss and adjust the sampling probabilities accordingly.
+- Maintain a running history of loss values to dynamically update the sampling probabilities.
+- During each training iteration, sample timesteps dynamically according to the computed probabilities

+Step 5: Train the Model
+- Initialize the neural network with parameters 𝜃.
+- Choose an optimizer (e.g., Adam) and set the learning rate.
+- Training loop: For each training iteration, Sample Data, Forward Process, Compute Loss, Backpropagation
+- Monitor training progress using metrics like the log-likelihood, sample quality (e.g., FID), and gradient noise scales.
+- Adjust hyperparameters if necessary to stabilize and improve training.
+- After training, evaluate the model’s performance using a reduced number of sampling steps.
+- Assess the quality of generated samples using metrics such as FID and precision-recall.
+- Fine-tune the noise schedule and sampling strategy if needed to balance speed and quality.

 ### Diffusion-based Time Series Imputation and Forecasting with Structured State Space Models